superlinked/VectorHub/docs/articles/Vector-Indexes.md

 top_matching_vectors
 ```

+Here are our results:

 ```bash
 [array([0.47052236, 0.1559688 , 0.87332513]),
  array([0.67403853, 0.23895253, 0.87895722]),
  array([0.34715575, 0.41244063, 0.72056698])]
 ```

-The above data points can represent text, images, or any other encoded data form.
-This way, flat indexing can be used to implement similarity search.
+That's flat indexing in a similarity search.
+But can we improve the efficiency of our process with a different kind of indexing?

 ### IVF

-Now we will see how we can improve the efficiency of search by clustering the vector data points.
-We will use the K-means clustering algorithm to create segements of the vector database and reduce the search space at runtime.

-We will first need to import the Kmeans implementation from SkLearn.
+We can improve search efficiency - reduce the search space at runtime - if we cluster our vector data points using a K-means algorithm.
+Let's go through this step by step.

+First, we import SkLearn's Kmeans implementation.

 ```python
 from sklearn.cluster import KMeans
 ```

-We will also increase the data store size just to make things interesting.
-Let's generate 100 random vectors this time.
+We'll also increase the data store size to 100 random vectors - to see how our algorithm performs on more datapoints.

 ```python
 # generate large number of data points
 data_points  = np.random.rand(100, 3)
 ```

-#### K-means Implementation
+**K-means Implementation**

-Now, we initialize the Kmeans algorithm.
+Now, we initialize the KMeans algorithm.

 ```python
 kmeans = KMeans(init="k-means++",n_clusters=3,n_init=10,max_iter=300,random_state=42)
 ```

-By default, here, we select the data to be seperated into 3 clusters.
-However, using algorithms like the elbow method to determine the optimal clusters is better.
-Let's create clusters using our initialized method.
+Note that it's better (and common) to use a heuristic algorithm (e.g., the elbow method) to determine optimal clusters.
+To keep things simple, we'll just use our initialized method to separate the data into 3 clusters.
+Clustering *can* increase time complexity for large databases.
+But it's a one-time operation, and will improve query times later.

 ```python
 # Fit k-means on our data points
 kmeans.fit(data_points)
 ```

-It is important to note that clustering can increase time complexity for large databases, but it is a one-time operation and will improve query times later.

-Let's store the cluster centroids and label data points according to the clusters.
+We've fitted the k-means algorithm to our data points.
+Next, we'll store the cluster centroids and label each data point according to its assigned cluster.

 ```python
 # store centroids and data point associations